SoC-OpenGL/soc-assignment-2-ritik02mandal/Assignment 2/Readme.txt

 Q : Moves Downward

 Use Mouse to Look around
-Usr the Mouse scroll to zoom in and out
+Use the Mouse scroll to zoom in and out

+**For Q3 only**
 I : Toggle Spotlight
 O : Toggle Direction Light
 P : Toggle Point Lights

-N : Toggle the NormalMap feature
+B : Switch between Phong and Blinn-Phong shading models N : Toggle to see the very fine NormalMap feature